jwloen/melon-test3/README.md

 ##### Other useful commands for pushing the code to Heroku
 To force push to Heroku, useful for moving your changes from your machine to Heroku, use this command:
-* `git push --force heroku 'git subtree split --prefix chat-extensions HEAD':master`
+* `git push --force heroku 'git subtree split --prefix gui-webview HEAD':master`

 #### 2. Setup your Bot on Facebook